MindFlayer SGD: Efficient Parallel SGD in the Presence of Heterogeneous and Random Worker Compute Times: Motivation and Single Device Case

 \section{Motivation and Single Device Case}

-To illustrate the motivation behind the design of our new method, let us consider a single device setup.
-Recall the scenario introduced in \Cref{eq:0_infinity} where we have single device and it either returns a gradient after $\tau$ time or gets stuck with probability $q$.
+To illustrate the motivation behind the design of our method, let us consider a single device setup.
+Recall the scenario introduced in \cref{eq:0_infinity} where we have single device and it either returns a gradient after $\tau$ time or gets stuck with probability $q$.
 A straightforward and optimal workaround to this issue is to wait exactly $\tau$ seconds.
 If we do not receive a gradient within this time frame, it indicates that we will never receive it, so there is no point in waiting longer.
-In this case, we discard the current computation, which would take forever anyway, and request the device to compute the gradient again.
-The probability of getting stuck again is lower, so eventually, we will receive a gradient and move forward.
+In this case, we discard the current computation, which would never finish anyway, and request the device to compute the gradient again.
+The probability of getting stuck again is lower, so eventually, we will receive a gradient and proceed.

-More generally, consider the following two strategies for each step: \begin{itemize} \item \textbf{Strategy 1:} \algname{Rennala SGD}.
+Consider the following two strategies for each step. \begin{itemize} \item \textbf{Strategy 1:} \algname{Rennala SGD}.
 We wait for the first $B$ stochastic gradients.
 Thus, the time for one step for this strategy is the random variable:

 \item \textbf{Strategy 2:} \algname{MindFlayer SGD}.
-We repeat the following random trial $B$ times: allocate time $t$ for computing a stochastic gradient.
-If we do not receive a stochastic gradient within that time, discard the current computation and start over.
+We repeat the following random trial $B$ times: allocate time $\tau + t$ to computing a stochastic gradient.
+If no gradient is received within that time, discard the current computation and start over.
 Then the time for the $j$-th trial is given by:

-Thus, the time for one step for this strategy is the random variable:
+Thus, the time per step is a random variable:

 \end{itemize}